 How do I get access to a SnapBack?

-Until this is completed, you need only send an email request to firstname.lastname@example.org with the date and hour for a SnapBack.
-A Soliant.cloud team member will then attach the SnapBack to your instance and will notify you when it becomes available.
+Our customers can access their SnapBacks using a self-service method on the Soliant.cloud Client Portal.
+A list of available SnapBacks gives you the ability to attach a SnapBack to your instance, and you will be notified when it becomes available.
 The requested SnapBack will appear on your FTP site as a Virtual Directory with the Date and Time of the SnapBack.

 To learn more, please see the “Secure FTP Access to your Soliant.cloud FileMaker Server” knowledge base article.